Knowledge Technologies International (KTI)

 Mike had to close the larger part of the USA company, leaving just a small support group there and this enabled European activities to continue.

-A successful turnaround was achieved with the company showing profits for eight months prior to the company being sold.
-Electra did not want to spend M&A money and so Mike had to write the sale prospectus himself and make calls to the presidents of large international software companies to seek interest in acquiring KTI.
+A successful turnaround was achieved with the company showing profits for eight months prior to Mike selling the company.
+Electra Europe did not want to spend M&A money and so Mike had to write the sale prospectus himself and make calls to the presidents of large international software companies to seek interest in acquiring KTI.

 Mike managed to sell the company to Dassault Systeme, a large French public company, which gave a very good home for the KTI team and returned money to Electra Europe.